mhingston/continue-auth-worker/README.md

         *   `ACCOUNT_ID`: Your Cloudflare account ID.
         *   `GATEWAY_NAME`: A name for your AI Gateway instance.
         *   `GATEWAY_API_KEY`: The API key for your AI Gateway. (this should be a [secret](https://developers.cloudflare.com/workers/configuration/secrets/))
-        *   You can update the variables in `wrangler.toml`.
+        *   You can update the variables in [wrangler.toml](https://github.com/mhingston/continue-auth-worker/blob/main/wrangler.toml#L116-L126).

 2. **KV Namespaces:**
     *   Create two KV namespaces:
         *   `ApiKeys`: Stores user API keys and their status.
-            - Update the binding in `wrangler.toml`.
+            - Update the binding in [wrangler.toml(https://github.com/mhingston/continue-auth-worker/blob/main/wrangler.toml#L116-L126).
         *   `ProviderSettings`: Stores configuration settings for each provider.
-            - Update the binding in `wrangler.toml`.
+            - Update the binding in [wrangler.toml](https://github.com/mhingston/continue-auth-worker/blob/main/wrangler.toml#L116-L126).

 3. **API Keys (KV Namespace: `ApiKeys`):**
     *   Add entries for each user who will be using the gateway.
 The key should be the user's email address, and the value should be a JSON object in the following format: